termbox/termbox2/README.md

 As mentioned above, there are two options:

-1. Copy (or `git submodule`) `termbox.h` into your C project.
+1. Copy (or `git submodule`) `termbox2.h` into your C project.
 As normal, include the header file wherever you want to use `tb_*` functions, but also be sure to `#define TB_IMPL` in exactly one of your source files.
 (This is a common pattern for single file header libraries.)
-2. Build termbox2 as a library (either `make libtermbox.so` or `make libtermbox.a`) and link as normal.
+2. Build termbox2 as a library (either `make libtermbox2.so` or `make libtermbox2.a`) and link as normal.

 ### Language bindings (FFI and ABI compats)